 Chichester

 A whole day of processions, music, songs, and performances.
-Plenty of noise to ensure a good apple harvest for the coming year.
+Plenty of noise to ensure a good apple harvest for the coming year and it’s a BYO Pots and Pans event.
 This is a ticketed event.
 See the museum website for lots of useful details.
 Click here for more information.

 Wiltshire